YasminZhang/YasminZhang.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
+education: true  # includes a list of education items
+experiences: true  # includes a list of experience items

 ---